Updated: November 8, 2025

 Notice of Federal Tax Levy

-To levy your assets, the IRS must send an Intent to File a Notice of Federal Tax Lien.
-Typically, you have 30 days from the date on this notice to pay the tax debt, appeal, or make other arrangements.
+To levy your assets, the IRS must send a Final Notice of Intent to Levy with your right to a hearing.
+You have 30 days from the date on this notice to pay the tax debt, appeal, or make other arrangements.
 If you don't respond, the IRS can levy your wages, bank accounts, or other assets.
-Typically, the notice will say what types of levy the IRS plans to use.

 How to Resolve Lien Vs. Levy

 You can avoid both liens and levies by paying your tax bill in full.
-If possible, you may want to consider taking out a loan, using a credit card, or borrowing from a family member.
-You can avoid a tax levy if you can prove that you are insolvent, but in that case, you probably don't have much that the IRS can levy anyway.
+You can avoid a tax levy if you can prove that you are insolvent and get your account marked as currently not collectible, but in that case, you probably don't have much that the IRS can levy anyway.
 In this case, the lien will continue to exist until it expires or you pay the tax.

 In some cases, the IRS will remove a levy if you set up a secure payment plan.
 However, approval depends on the situation.
-You can also get a levy removed if you can prove that it's causing financial hardship.
+You can also get a levy removed if you can prove that it's causing financial hardship or that it was issued in error – for example, the IRS must release a levy if they don't send you the right notices.

 Mistakes on Levies Vs. Liens

-This can happen in a few different situations, but here's one of the most common scenarios.
+Here's one of the most common scenarios of a levy happening against an asset you don't own.
 Imagine that you owe taxes.
 You are the financial custodian of your elderly parent or your disabled adult child.
-Your name is on their bank account so you can help manage their finances.
+Your name is on their bank account, so you can help manage their finances.
 However, all of the funds in the account are theirs.
 If the IRS levies this bank account, you can get the levy removed.

 How to Respond to Tax Levy Vs. Tax Lien